waterbycounty

 What's happening with rivers in Gilchrist County right now?

-Gilchrist County's primary USGS streamgage on the SUWANNEE RIVER is currently reading 2,450 cubic feet per second — 30% of the long-term mean of 8,260.65 cfs.
+Gilchrist County's primary USGS streamgage on the SUWANNEE RIVER has a pipeline snapshot of 2,450 cubic feet per second — 30% of the long-term mean of 8,260.65 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Gilchrist County water compare to the Florida average?